Difficulty

 • large, round/apple-shape

-Li is quite variable in quality, possibly more so than the average variety.
-It ranges from average to excellent, depending on climate/weather and the age of the tree (older is linked to better quality and possibly even earlier ripening fruit).
+Reports about the quality of Li have been quite variable, more so than the average variety.
+It often ranges from average to excellent, and it seems to depend on climate/weather and the age of the tree (older is linked to better quality and possibly even earlier ripening fruit).

 Massandra